Khia - conducted by Noah Fowle

 MVRemix: You produced your latest single, how was it making the transition from performer to producer?

 Khia: Well this one is coming out on my own label.
 I wrote most of it on the road.
 People who think I was a one hit wonder will have to respect me.
-Its got concert tracks and club tracks and sexual tracks.
+It's got concert tracks and club tracks and sexual tracks.
 People will see and respect my range.
-Everything in this is real life experiences that Ive been through.
+Everything in this is real life experiences that I've been through.
+Khia Interview

 MVRemix: What was harder writing your book, Gangsta Love (due in December) or recording the latest album?